Asian stocks mixed as investors await US inflation data - NewsBreak

 Asian stocks mixed as investors await US inflation data

-BEIJING -- Asian stock markets were mixed Tuesday as investors waited for an update on U.S. inflation that has been stronger than expected.
+BEIJING — (AP) — Asian stock markets were mixed Tuesday as investors waited for an update on U.S. inflation that has been stronger than expected.

 Shanghai and Hong Kong advanced, while Tokyo and Seoul retreated.